ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 Rosuvastatin tablets are an HMG Co-A reductase inhibitor (statin) indicated: (1)

-• As an adjunct to diet to reduce LDL-C in adults with primary hyperlipidemia.
+• reduce LDL-C in adults with primary hyperlipidemia.

-• As an adjunct to diet to reduce low-density lipoprotein cholesterol (LDL-C) and slow the progression of atherosclerosis in adults.
+• reduce LDL-C and slow the progession of atherosclerosis in adults.

-• As an adjunct to diet to reduce LDL-C in adults and pediatric patients aged 8 years and older with heterozygous familial hypercholesterolemia (HeFH).
+• reduce LDL-C in adults and pediatric patients aged 8 years and older with heterozygous familial hypercholesterolemia (HeFH).

 • As an adjunct to other LDL-C-lowering therapies, or alone if such treatments are unavailable, to reduce LDL-C in adults and pediatric patients aged 7 years and older with homozygous familial hypercholesterolemia (HoFH).